-- 1. Veterans.
-Those who have served on active duty in the Armed Forces for six months may be excused from the freshman basic course; those with one year of active duty may be excused from the entire basic course. - 2.
+- 1. Veterans and Reservists.
+Those who have served on active duty in the Armed Forces for one year or more may be excused from the entire basic course.
+Those who are definitely committed to a Reserve or National Guard program which requires at least six months of active duty and an over-all obligation, including active duty, Ready Reserve, and Standby Reserve, of at least six years may be excused from the entire basic course.
+Those who have served on active duty for six months but less than one year and do not have the Reserve obligation mentioned above may be excused from the first year of the basic course.
+All reservists should consult their Reserve advisors or one of the ROTC Departments on campus as to possible advantages for them in taking the ROTC program. - 2.
 Former ROTC Students.
 Those who have successfully completed three or more years of an accredited Junior ROTC program may be excused from the freshman basic course upon presentation of a military training certificate. - 3.
 Transfer Students.
 A student who transfers to this institution and who would be an accredited junior or senior at his former college may be excused from the entire basic course provided no ROTC training was offered at the former institution, or was offered on a voluntary basis; or provided he has successfully completed it if it were a required course. - 4.
 Noncitizens.